el634dev/Node-Reddit-Clone/README.md

 # Reddit-Clone
-> Created a Reddit clone using Node.js and Express.js
+> Created a Reddit clone using Node.js, Handlebars and Express.js

 # Getting Started